-where $\chi^{(0,0,1)}$ is the complex toric coordinate corresponding to the $\eta$ direction, $(0,0,1)$.
-We will denote it by $v_0$ following \cite{Ca20,AAK}.
-The polytope $\Delta_{\tilde Y}$ looks like a bowl tiled by infinitely many hexagons and filled by an amount of $\varepsilon$.
 Recall from toric geometry that each vertex $v$ corresponds to a chart $\Spec (\bC[y_1^v,y_2^v, y_3^v])\cong \bC^3$ in local inhomogeneous coordinates $y_1^v,y_2^v, y_3^v$, and edges define transition functions.
 The reason this polytope defines the SYZ mirror is because its vertices and edges match the SYZ charts and transition functions.
-Let
+In particular,